 To start the game, teams may decide to rally for serve playing the ball three times over the net before it is in play.
 Often, one team just decides to start.
 The team serving first gets only one serve their first time.
 This rule helps prevent “blow” out games with one team getting a large number of points to start.
 The server making the first serve should announce 0, 0, 2.
 The score is 0, 0, and because the team gets only one serve, the server is number 2.
 When the serve switches to the other side that team gets two serves and play continues that way until a score of 11 is reached.

 In review from the first session, the server must serve underhand making contact with the ball below the waist.
 The top of the paddle face must be below the wrist and the server must have both feet behind the service line at the time of contact with the ball.
 The ball must be served to the diagonally opposite court and it must be clearly in the service area.
 The ball cannot hit any part of the non-volley zone including the non-volley line.
-A serve that hits the net but lands in the service area is called a “let” and is reserved.
+A serve that hits the net but lands in the service area is legal and play should continue.
 Before serving the ball, the server should make sure all players are ready.
 Take a minute to check to make sure your partner is ready and that the opposing team is ready.

 If you are receiving the serve but you or your partner are not ready, hold up your hand or paddle.
 If the server serves to you anyway, do not swing at the ball and call for a “let” serve because you were not ready.
 Returning the ball indicates you were ready and the point stands.